pogi7/oml-rosetta-p2/README.md

 # Rosetta p2 update site
-This is the composite p2 update site(s) of Rosetta.
+This is the composite p2 update site(s) for OML [Rosetta](https://github.com/opencaesar/oml-rosetta) RCP.
 Choose the site URL that best suits your use case.

 - `https://opencaesar.github.io/oml-rosetta-p2`